-To comply with the above, it will be necessary for the treasurer (usually) to prepare operating statements and a statement of the financial position each year (refer example 14).
+To comply with the above, it will be necessary for the treasurer (usually) to prepare operating statements and a statement of the financial position each year (refer example 15).

-4.1 Operating Statement (Receipts and Payments report)
+4.1 Operating Statement

 This statement should show the receipts, separately divided into significant classifications.
 Payments should be shown as a deduction, in appropriate classifications, maybe in summary form.